idaholab/moose/modules/doc/content/help/faq/build_issues.md

   ```

   If you are receiving a similar result, try reducing how many cores you are compiling with (try
   `make -j 4` instead).
-Each core consumes roughly 2GB of RAM.
-More if you are compiling in debug
+Each core consumes roughly 2GB of RAM (more if you are compiling in debug
-  mode.
+  mode).
 Errors of this type are common among users who may be running on some form of virtual
-  machine.
-Or when operating within an HPC cluster with strict resource availability guidelines.
+  machine, or when operating within an HPC cluster with strict resource availability guidelines.

 - If all of the above has succeeded, you should attempt to rebuild MOOSE or your application again.
   If you've made it this far, and the above is working, but MOOSE fails to build, then it is time to